travellingprog/decodeServer/docs/api_reference.md

 # Requests

+This API only accepts GET requests.

-You can send the parameters as URL parameters, like the example above, or as an object inside the form-data header (aka the *data* argument for jQuery's $.get() method).
+You can send the parameters as URL parameters, as shown below, or as an object inside the form-data header (aka the *data* argument for jQuery's $.get() method).

 # Responses

-All responses will be JSON objects with the two fields:
+All responses will be JSON objects with these two fields:

 * success (boolean)
 * result (array or error message)